 Parts Per Million represents the full form of PPM in engineering and water treatment.
 This unit measures how concentrated one substance is within another at very diluted levels.
 One part of a substance mixed with one million parts creates a PPM measurement.

 A water sample with 10 PPM of chlorine means you’ll find 10 parts of chlorine in 1,000,000 parts of water.
-Scientists and engineers like using PPM instead of percentages because it helps them work with tiny amounts that would need complex decimal numbers otherwise.
+Scientists and engineers like using the unit of ppm instead of percentages because it helps them work with tiny amounts that would need complex decimal numbers otherwise.
+In ppm in chemistry applications, this measurement proves essential for tracking substances like sodium chloride and other dissolved compounds.

 What is PPM in Water: mg/L and mg/kg Explained